 R2C6:- (2) The authors set the partitions by making use of decision table, obtaining two partition schemes for each application.
 The decision tables used in the experiments for the partitioning are not reported.

-Response: We agree that it is necessary to describe the decision tables that are used to set the partitions.
-These decision tables were not reported in the previous version mainly due to the page limit.
-We report the decision tables used in our experiments accordingly.
+Response: We agree that it is necessary to describe the decision tables used to set the partitions.
+These decision tables were not included in the previous version mainly due to the page limitations.
+We have now included the decision tables in the revised manuscript (Tables 7 to 9).

-Action: In the revised version, we have clearly reported the partitions via decision tables for each Web services before the last paragraph of Section 4.4.1.
+Action: In the revised manuscript (before the last paragraph of Section 4.4.1), we have clearly reported the partitions, determined by decision tables, for each web service.

 Intended details are as follows:

-Add the following sentences before the last paragraph of Section 4.4.1: “Accordingly, Tables 7 to 9 show the decision tables for ACMS, CUBS, and PBS, respectively, where ri (i = 1,…,n) denotes the identified ith rule and n is total number of rules.
-Besides, the checkmark under each rule indicates that corresponding action is taken.”
+Add the following sentences before the last paragraph of Section 4.4.1: “The decision tables for ACMS, CUBS, and PBS are shown in Tables 7 to 9, respectively.
+In the tables, ri (i = 1,…,n) denotes the identified ith rule; n is total number of rules; and the checkmark under each rule indicates that corresponding action should be taken.”

-Table 7 Decision Table of ACMS
+Table 7 ACMS Decision Table

-Table 8 Decision Table of CUBS
+Table 8 CUBS Decision Table

-Table 9 Decision Table of PBS
+Table 9 PBS Decision Table

-Table 7: In order to check the cost of additional baggage, we identified the related conditions that affect the result of calculating the fee of additional baggage, along with the options for each condition (the details are presented in Table 10 where we use some simple characters to make presentation easier).
-The lower-left of Table 7 shows all possible actions that is all formulas for calculating the fee of additional baggage.
-The formulas are presented in Table 11, where the “0” presents that the passenger does not have additional baggage.
-The main difference of between other formulas is the values of free baggage that are confirmed by the destination, domestic and isStudent (Table 2).
+Table 7: In order to calculate the costs associated with the additional baggage, we identified those conditions that impact the fee, and the options for each condition (Table 10 summarizes the details, using some simplified symbols for ease of presentation).
+Table 7 lists all possible actions: the seven formulas for calculating the additional baggage fee.
+These seven formulas are defined in Table 11, where an “0” indicates that the passenger does not have any additional baggage.
+The main difference among the formulas relates to the values of the free baggage, as determined by the destination being domestic or international, and whether or not the passenger is a student (Table 2).

-Table 10 the conditions and corresponding options
+Table 10 Conditions and Corresponding Options for the three Web Services Under Study

-Table 11 the formulas to calculate the fee for three web services
+Table 11 Formulas to Calculate the Costs for the three Web Services Under Study

-Table 8: In order to help customers to know the bills of cell-phone, we identified the related conditions that affect the result of calculating the bills, along with the options for each condition (the details are presented in Table 10 in which we use some simple characters to make presentation easier and we use optionXY to present the option of Plan X, where , and ).
-The lower-left of Table 8 shows all possible actions that is all formulas for calculating the bill.
-The formulas are presented in Table 11.
-The main difference of between formulas is the fee of a one-minute call.
+Table 8: In order to help customers calculate their cell-phone bills, we identified those conditions that impact the bill, and the options for each condition (Table 10 summarizes the details, using some simplified symbols for ease of presentation, and “optionXY” to indicate option y of Plan X, where , and ).
+Table 8 lists all possible actions: the three formulas for calculating the phone bill, as defined in Table 11.
+The main difference among the formulas relates to the fee for a one-minute call.

-Table 9: In order to calculate the parking fee, we identified the related conditions that affect the result of calculating the parking fee, along with the options for each condition (the details are presented in Table 10 in which we use some simple characters to make presentation easier).
-The lower-left of Table 10 shows all possible actions that is all formulas for calculating the bill.
-The formulas are presented in Table 11 where the baseFee is calculated based on the type of vehicle, day of week, and the total time of parking car.
-The main difference of between formulas is the value of discount.
+Table 9: In order to calculate the parking fee, we identified those conditions that impact the fee, and the options for each condition (Table 10 summarizes the details, using some simplified symbols for ease of presentation).
+Table 9 lists all possible actions: the three formulas for calculating the parking fee, as defined in Table 11, where the baseFee is calculated based on the type of vehicle, the day of week, and the total time the car is parked for.
+The main difference among the formulas relates to the value of the discount.

 R2C7:- (3) The applications are well described, but there is no reference to where they are taken (open source repository, private repository, …).

-Response: Sorry for this omission.
-The subject Web services were developed in our laboratory based on the real-life specifications.
+Response: We apologize for this omission.
+The subject web services were developed in our laboratory, based on the real-life specifications.

-Action: In the revised version, we have clearly explained where subject applications are from in the beginning of Section 4.2.
+Action: In the revised manuscript, we have clearly explained where the subject applications are from (Section 4.2).

 Intended details are as follows: